typst-community/rfcs/rfcs/0006-doctring-syntax.typ

   )) = ((x, y), z)
   ```

-  Some people argues that, in-place parameter destructing in API functions is considered.
+  Some people argues that, in-place parameter destructing in API functions is considered as a bad practice.

 === Issue 2.4: Module-level doc comments